lanseria/face-compare-app/README.md

 ## Usage

-The application is named `face-compare-app` when installed.
+The application is named `cli` when installed.
 You can invoke its CLI commands or start the server.

 ### CLI Commands